Marjorie Conrad

 Marjorie Conrad (born October 1, 1988) is a French-American filmmaker and model.
-She is known for been the eleventh eliminated America's Next Top Model (Cycle 11), and for her narrative feature films Chemical Cut (2016) and Desire Path (2020).
+She is known for being the eleventh eliminated contestant in the eleventh cycle of America's Next Top Model, and for her feature films Body Issues (2023), Desire Path (2020), and Chemical Cut (2016).

 Personal life

 Conrad was born in Marseille to French parents Didier Conrad, a graphic novel artist of Swiss origin, and Sophie Commenge, a graphic novel scenarist of partial Italian ancestry.
 When she was eight years old, the family left France and relocated to Los Angeles, California after her father began working on the film The Road to El Dorado (2000) with DreamWorks Studio.
 Conrad and her brother did not learn English until beginning public schooling in California.

 Conrad attended school in the Los Angeles Unified School District, and began pursuing filmmaking as a middle schooler.
 She then attended Cleveland High School and San Francisco State University, where she graduated summa cum laude with a degree in film production in 2011.